 Getting your first period can be really exciting - and also a little scary.
 Not to worry, though.
 I’ve been there, done that, and have some information that will help your first period experience flow smoothly.
-Girls usually get their first period anywhere between age 11 and 15, but for some it does happen a few years earlier or later.
+First periods come anywhere between age 11 and 15, but for some it does happen a few years earlier or later.
 This is normal - your body is just as unique as you are and it knows when the time is right.
-Knowing the answer to some common questions that girls have when they first start menstruating (which is another way of saying “having your period”) can make you feel less nervous about the changes your body is going through.
+Knowing the answer to some common questions that people have when they first start menstruating (which is another way of saying “having your period”) can make you feel less nervous about the changes your body is going through.

 What is a period?